openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 @sphinxdirective
 .. tab:: Linux

-   Open :doc:`Open Model Zoo Demos page <omz_demos>` and follow the "Build the Demo Applications on Linux*" section.
+   Open the :doc:`Open Model Zoo Demos page <omz_demos>` and follow the "Build the Demo Applications on Linux" section.

 .. tab:: Windows